 Study Design

 This is a retrospective single-center case-controlled study of clinical outcomes in patients at the University of Michigan with Crohn’s disease on a standard dose of ustekinumab with a goal of comparing the clinical efficacy of the drug in patients with and without skin disease.
 It investigates whether patients who have autoimmune skin disease or cutaneous manifestations of Crohn’s disease are more likely to have a clinical response to ustekinumab than patients without skin disease.
-Autoimmune skin diseases include: atopic dermatitis, eczema, psoriatic disease (psoriasis, psoriatic arthritis, psoriasiform dermatitis, and psoriasiform epidermal hyperplasia), and alopecia (areata or universalis).
-Cutaneous manifestations of Crohn’s disease include: erythema nodosum, pyoderma gangrenosum, pyostomatitis vegetans, sweet syndrome, granulomatous vasculitis, epidermolysis bullosa acquisita, and leukocytoclastic vasculitis.
+For our purposes, autoimmune skin diseases included: atopic dermatitis, eczema, psoriatic disease (psoriasis, psoriatic arthritis, psoriasiform dermatitis, and psoriasiform epidermal hyperplasia), and alopecia (areata or universalis); and cutaneous manifestations of Crohn’s disease included: erythema nodosum, pyoderma gangrenosum, pyostomatitis vegetans, sweet syndrome, granulomatous vasculitis, epidermolysis bullosa acquisita, and leukocytoclastic vasculitis.

-Patients from age 16 to 85 on the standard ustekinumab dose of 90mg administered subcutaneously every 8 weeks for at least 6 months were included in the study.
-In order to track changes over time each patient’s data before treatment (from 12 months prior to drug initiation date) was compared to the same variable (in the same patient) after initiation with adequate treatment duration (from about 6 months to 2 years after start or from about 6 months until ustekinumab was discontinued).
+Patients from ages 16 to 85 after IV induction and on the standard ustekinumab dose of 90mg administered subcutaneously every 8 weeks for at least 6 months were included in the study.
+In order to track changes over time, each patient’s data before treatment (from 12 months prior to drug initiation date) was compared to the same variable (in the same patient) after initiation with adequate treatment duration (from about 6 months to 2 years after start or from about 6 months until ustekinumab was discontinued).

 Data Collection

-Several electronic health record (EHR) databases were used for the collection of clinical data, including diagnoses, encounters, procedures, medications (ordered and administered), pathology, and laboratory values.
+Several electronic health record (EHR) data tables were used for the collection of clinical data, including diagnoses, encounters, procedures, medications (ordered and administered), pathology, and laboratory values.
 Users accessing these databases for research must have protocols that have received either approval or exemption from the IRB.
 All of the data in these databases is extracted from University of Michigan’s EHR, EPIC.
 Health Systems Data Warehouse (HSDW) and the Clinical Data Repository (CDR) can be queried using Structured Query Language (SQL) commands; DataDirect is a web-based tool that allows for querying Clarity, a proprietary EPIC database.
 All information was gathered on a password protected University of Michigan computer and all patient data were recorded with direct identifiers removed.

 Patient from age 16 to 85 with Crohn’s disease were identified by querying HSDW.
 This list of patients was then uploaded into the DataDirect data warehouse to obtain ustekinumab prescription information.
 The chart of each patient with a prescription for ustekinumab listed in DataDirect was then manually reviewed to obtain exact dosing and treatment interval.
-From this manually verified list of patients queries were run in HSDW for the skin diagnoses listed above.
+From this manually verified list of patients, a query was run in HSDW for the skin diagnoses listed above.
 Patient demographics including age, gender, ethnicity, and smoking status were also extracted from DataDirect.